Jimmy-Barrios/AWS-Security-Labs/LAB_003_S3_Public_Exposure/README.md

 The data bucket has two settings working against it at the same time:

 1. **Block Public Access is disabled.** AWS ships every new bucket with all four Block Public Access settings enabled by default.
-Someone turned them off in the Console, or via a one-liner to make it easier to add a public-read policy.
+Someone turned them off in the Console, or via CLI to make it easier to add a public-read policy.
 2. **The bucket policy grants `s3:GetObject` and `s3:ListBucket` to `Principal: "*"`.** That means everyone.
 No authentication, no signed request, no AWS account needed.
 Just an HTTP GET.

 Together, these settings make every object in the bucket reachable via a plain URL.
 You can paste the URL into a browser.

 **Why you still see this in real orgs**

 AWS's own static website hosting docs used to walk through disabling Block Public Access and adding a public policy as the default flow.
 Dozens of still-active blog posts and Stack Overflow answers carry that same pattern.
 Teams copy it without understanding the risk, especially for buckets they intend to be "just for partners" or "just temporary."
-Content delivery, external report sharing, CI/CD artifact staging, partner data drops — all legitimate use cases that sometimes leave a permanently public bucket sitting around after the project ends.
+Content delivery, external report sharing, CI/CD artifact staging, partner data drops all legitimate use cases that sometimes leave a permanently public bucket sitting around after the project ends.

 **MITRE ATT&CK**